-We asked SMEs their opinions on several topics that have impacted their business over the last 24 months.
-The results of the survey are below and outline the challenges faced by SMEs in managing cashflow through both a pandemic and the added complexities brought on by Brexit.
+We asked SMBs their opinions on several topics that have impacted their business over the last 24 months.
+The results of the survey are below and outline the challenges faced by SMBs in managing cashflow through both a pandemic and the added complexities brought on by Brexit.

 Late payments have always been a disruptor in the world of business.
-We asked SMEs if most of their clients had paid invoices early, on time or late in 2021.
+We asked SMBs if most of their clients had paid receivables early, on time or late in 2021.

-Those SMEs that were paid on time responded with positive comments.
+Those SMBs that were paid on time responded with positive comments.
 Stating working capital and cash flow issues were kept to a minimum.
 The negative impacts of the previous 18 months were appeased with a healthy injection and normalisation of cash flow.
-SMEs were therefore able to accurately predict future cash forecasts and plan accordingly for 2022.
+SMBs were therefore able to accurately predict future cash forecasts and plan accordingly for 2022.

 One business summed up their experience as ”most customers paid on time, but several were late.
 This led to working capital constraints which are required to fund growth.”
 This shows the impact of even one late payment.